Oxycodone Sleep Effects

 Remember, you shouldn’t take any sleeping medication with oxycodone before talking to your doctor.

 If you’re taking oxycodone without medical supervision or in conjunction with a substance use disorder, short-term coping strategies are only a temporary solution.
-If you’re looking for help with recovery, Zinnia Healing can offer the guidance you need.
+If you’re looking for help with recovery, Zinnia Health can offer the guidance you need.
 Call us at (855) 430-9439 for information.